Notifications and Rules

 Create a rule

-To create a rule, access the Notifications page on the Ad Quality menu and click on Manage rules in the top right hand corner of the page.
+To create a rule, navigate to Rules in the LevelPlay left-side nav bar and click on Create rule in the top right-hand corner of the page.

 Then, click Create rule in the top right corner of the Manage rules page.